thomasqjohns/speedhax/README.md

 ## Host your own SpeedHax

-Drop us a line on Git hub if you want us to come and host a speedhax at your school, conference, or business
+Drop us a line on GitHub if you want us to come and host a speedhax at your school, conference, or business